 The Smooth filter reduces noise within an image by applying low pass filters.
 Smooth filter properties appear on the Operations Browser for all iTools.
-See "Smooth Filter" on page 125 in Chapter 8, "Common Operations" for details on applying the smooth filter.
+See "Smooth Filter" on page 120 for details on applying the smooth filter.

 For each property, the type of control and the values that can be assigned are listed.
 For a description of how a particular control is used, refer to Appendix B, "Property Controls".